 What is the difference between decentralized and permissioned blockchain?

-Although very popular, the question itself is wrong.
-Every blockchain is more or less decentralized.
+Although a common misconception, the question itself is wrong as every blockchain is essentially decentralized.
 Decentralization and the permission-based nature of blockchain are different-level concepts, so they can’t be compared.
-In other words, a blockchain can be both decentralized and permissioned.
+In other words, a blockchain can be both decentralized (architecturally speaking) and permissioned (politically speaking).

-The right question would be what the difference between a permissioned blockchain and a public blockchain is.
+The better question would be what is the difference between a permissioned blockchain and a public blockchain.

 Public blockchains are often described as community owned.
-Users of these blockchains can make transactions and use the blockchain’s functionality without special permission.
+Users of these blockchains can make transactions and use the blockchain’s functionality without anyone’s permission.

-For an example, don’t look further than Bitcoin and Ethereum.
+For an example, you don’t need to look any further than Bitcoin and Ethereum.
 The former is the most basic, first-generation blockchain that enables the eponymous cryptocurrency.
 Ethereum is more advanced, as it has enabled smart contracts and decentralized apps (DApps).

 Permissioned blockchains, by contrast, operate on a system of permissions.
-This means that they can’t be used by someone who isn’t registered.
-This technology is a great choice for major businesses and organizations, as it does not allow unauthorized use.
+This means that they can’t be used by someone who isn’t registered or permissioned.
+Using this permissioned blockchain technology is a sound decision for major businesses and organizations as it does not allow for any unauthorized use.

 The most prominent examples of permissioned blockchains are L3COS, Hyperledger, Quorum and R3.